Jymka Course Booking Terms & Conditions

 evidence supporting the allegation.

 Provide them with the opportunity to consider their response to the allegation and

-submit a written statement or seek advice, if they wish to.
+submit a written statement or seek advice, if they so wish.

 Inform them of the possible consequences if the malpractice is proven and of the